MountainTiger144/NightScape/README.md

 ## What is it?
 NightScape, is a landing page based of the chrome extention [Momentum](https://chrome.google.com/webstore/detail/momentum/).
 The backgound switches according to the time of day and you can dynamically put in your name and your focus for today!
 You can put this on a website or make it into an extention.
+CREDIT ME THO!

 ## Update: